Turning screen time into family time

 True

 Long periods of TV background noise can affect a child’s development.
-“It can interfere with language, concentration, intellectual development, and executive functions [e.g., organization, planning, and managing emotions],” says Dr. Stacey Bélanger of CHU Sainte-Justine.
+“It can interfere with language, concentration, and cognitive development, including executive functions that allow children to regulate their emotions and act in an organized way perform complex tasks,” says Dr. Stacey Bélanger of CHU Sainte-Justine.
 Even if the kids aren’t watching, having the TV on is a distraction that prevents them from doing more stimulating activities, such as interacting with their parents and caregivers or playing with toys.
+What’s more, when the TV is constantly on in the background, there’s a higher risk of kids being exposed to content that is inappropriate for their age (e.g., ads or violence).

-During the holidays, kids have the right to relax, so it isn’t necessary to limit their screen time.
+When they’re on vacation, kids have a right to relax, so there’s no need to limit their screen time.

 False

-“Children shouldn’t view screens as the only way to relax or the most fun activity,” says Cathy Tétreault of Centre Cyber-aide.
-“Over the holidays, we should be spending more time as a family and doing things we don’t usually get to do.
-Screen time shouldn’t be a priority.
-Bad habits form fast, and it might be hard to go back to normal afterwards.”
-Thierry Plante of MediaSmarts suggests focusing on quality over quantity.
-“You can use electronic devices to do creative activities with children like making music or animated videos.”
+“Children shouldn’t view screens as the only way to relax or the most fun activity,” says Cathy Tétreault, founder of Centre Cyber-aide and director of Maison des jeunes L’Antidote de Duberger.
+“During vacations, we should be spending more time as a family and doing things we don’t usually get to do.
+Extra screen time shouldn’t be a priority.
+Bad habits form fast, and it might be hard to go back to normal afterwards.

 Childcare centres aren’t allowed to use screens, not even for watching educational programs.